 This vegan pumpkin cheesecake is so full of spices and flavor, it will surely become a holiday favorite in your home!

 I like to call this my pumpkin pie cheesecake because it has the flavor of pumpkin pie with the texture of cheesecake!
+This is truly one of my favorite Cozy Vegan Fall Recipes and I know you are going to love it!

 This is NOT one of those “no bake” vegan cheesecakes, you do have to bake this one in the oven, but that is okay because it really helps the flavors and spices come together!